fox-archives/dotfox/docs/getting-started.md

 done
 ```

-Dotty will execute this script, and use every line of standad output as a separate dotfile to track.
+DotFox will execute this script, and use every line of standad output as a separate dotfile to track.
 Standard output would look like the following in this case

 ```txt
 /home/edwin/.bashrc